QiyangYan/Variable-Friction-Finger-RL/README.md

-# Model-Free Gripper Control for Multi-Shape Objects using Reinforcement Learning
+# Learning In-Hand-Manipulation policy for Multi-Shape Objects on Variable Friction Gripper

 ## Table of Contents
 - [Introduction](#introduction)